iamsad5566/BAC-Scraping-GUI/README.md

 ---

- There's the other way to start the program, just use fyne package to package this go program into an application, also, remeber to drag the Scraping.jar, chromedriver, and config.yml into the application / Contents / Resources folder.
+ There's another way to start the program, just use fyne package to package this go program into an application, also, remember to drag the Scraping.jar, chromedriver, and config.yml into the application / Contents / Resources folder.
- All you could just contact me, I will pass it to you directly.
+ All you could just contact me, and I will pass it to you directly.